AdobeDocs/id-service.en/help/library/get-set/getinstance.md

 >[!CAUTION]
 >
 >*Do not* instantiate the Visitor function with `var visitor = new Visitor`.
 You must use the proper function call noted here.
-Applies to [!DNL VisitorAPI.js] code library v3.0 or higher.
+Applies to [!UICONTROL VisitorAPI.js] code library v3.0 or higher.

 **ActionScript / Flash**